PawseySC/singularity-containers/_episodes/11-containers-intro.md

 ### Containers vs Virtual Machines

-If you have already used a Virtual Machine (VM), either on your own computer (for example, using VirtualBox) or through a cloud provider such as Azure, you're already familiar with some of the concepts needed to understand containers.
+If you understand the general concept of a Virtual Machine (VM), either on your own computer (for example, using VirtualBox) or through a cloud provider such as Azure, you're already familiar with some of the concepts needed to understand containers.

 <!-- ![Containers vs. VMs]({{ page.root }}/fig/container_vs_vm.png) -->
 <img class="img-responsive center-block" src="{{ page.root }}/fig/container_vs_vm.png" alt="Architecture of virtual machines and containers" style="width: 60%;"/>